eligrey/jsandbox/README.md

 #### Instance-only methods

-These methods can only be on jsandbox instances:
+These methods can only be on JSandbox instances:

 <dl>
   <dt><code>abort(requestID)</code></dt>